Free shipping to the US on orders over $150

 4) Shaving the Ice

-Note: Make sure that your blender has an “ice cush” feature, otherwise the ice could damage the blades of your blender.
+Note: Ensure that your blender has an "ice crush" feature; otherwise, the ice could damage the blades.

 Pour the strawberry syrup onto the shaved ice, and then decorate with the remaining whole strawberries that were used earlier to make the syrup.
 Then, drizzle over as much condensed milk as you like.